 Confederate Ridge Animal Hospital Offers Pet Emergency Care

 When your pet needs emergency care, you want a skilled veterinarian with experience in treating illness and injuries quickly and accurately.
-Although we are not a 24/7 emergency care animal hospital, we can help with emergencies that occur during our regular office hours.
+Although we are not a 24/7 emergency care animal hospital, we can help with emergencies during our regular office hours.
 At Confederate Ridge Animal Hospital in Fredericksburg, VA, we have extensive training in providing prompt emergency veterinary care for our patients.

 .

-What Constitutes A Pet Emergency?
+What Constitutes a Pet Emergency?

 Pet owners often wonder whether a pet injury or illness is serious enough to be considered an emergency.
-Veterinary experts state that any event that involves excessive bleeding, broken bones or difficulty breathing should get immediate care from a veterinarian.
-Bleeding from the nose, mouth or rectum should be considered an emergency.
+Veterinary experts state that any event that involves excessive bleeding, broken bones, or difficulty breathing should get immediate care from a veterinarian.
+Bleeding from the nose, mouth, or rectum should be considered an emergency.
 Eye injuries need fast treatment.
 Signs of pain or anxiety mean your pet is in trouble.

 Seizures or unconsciousness need fast veterinary help.
 Severe vomiting or diarrhea is cause for fast treatment.
 Difficulty urinating or defecating are emergency situations, as is the inability to drink for more than 24 hours.
 When in doubt, if your pet appears to be in ongoing distress from an illness or injury, you should seek out immediate veterinary care as quickly as possible.

-What Can I Expect During An Emergency Visit?
+What Can I Expect During an Emergency Visit?

 What Happens After Emergency Care?